tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 The performance characteristics of Dilithium and Falcon may differ based on the specific implementation and hardware platform.
 Generally, Dilithium is known for its relatively fast signature generation, while Falcon can provide more efficient signature verification.
 The choice may depend on whether the application requires more frequent signature generation or signature verification.
 For further clarity, please refer to the tables in sections {{RecSecurity}} and {{Comparisons}}.

-Sphincs+ utilizes the concept of stateless hash-based signatures, where each signature is unique and unrelated to any previous signature (as discussed in {{hash-based}}).
+Sphincs+ [SPHINCS] utilizes the concept of stateless hash-based signatures, where each signature is unique and unrelated to any previous signature (as discussed in {{hash-based}}).
 This property eliminates the need for maintaining state information during the signing process.
 Other hash-based signature algorithms are stateful, including HSS/LMS {{!RFC8554}} and XMSS {{!RFC8391}}.
 SPHINCS+ was designed to sign up to 2^64 messages and it offers three security levels.
 The parameters for each of the security levels were chosen to provide 128 bits of security, 192 bits of security, and 256 bits of security.
 Sphincs+ offers smaller key sizes, larger signature sizes, slower signature generation, and slower verification when compared to Dilithium and Falcon.
 SPHINCS+ does not introduce a new intractability assumption.
 It builds upon established foundations in cryptography, making it a reliable and robust digital signature scheme for a post-quantum world.
 The advantages and disadvantages of SPHINCS+ over other signature algorithms is disussed in Section 3.1 of {{?I-D.draft-ietf-cose-sphincs-plus}}.

 ## Hash-then-Sign Versus Sign-then-Hash

 Within the hash-then-sign paradigm, the message is hashed before signing it.
 Hashing the message before signing it provides an additional layer of security by ensuring that only a fixed-size digest of the message is signed, rather than the entire message itself.
 By pre-hashing, the onus of resistance to existential forgeries becomes heavily reliant on the collision-resistance of the hash function in use.
 As well as this security goal, the hash-then-sign paradigm also has the ability to improve performance by reducing the size of signed messages.
 As a corollary, hashing remains mandatory even for short messages and assigns a further computational requirement onto the verifier.
 This makes the performance of hash-then-sign schemes more consistent, but not necessarily more efficient.
 Using a hash function to produce a fixed-size digest of a message ensures that the signature is compatible with a wide range of systems and protocols, regardless of the specific message size or format.
 Hash-then-Sign also greatly reduces the amount of data that needs to be processed by a hardware security module, which sometimes have somewhat limited data processing capabilities.

-For instance, TLS 1.3 uses the Hash-then-Sign paradigm in the Certificate Verify message (Section 4.4.3 of {{?RFC8446}}).
+Protocols like TLS 1.3 and DNSSEC use the Hash-then-Sign paradigm.
+TLS 1.3 {{?RFC8446}} uses it in the Certificate Verify to proof that the endpoint possesses the private key corresponding to its certificate, while DNSSEC {{?RFC4033}} uses it to provide origin authentication and integrity assurance services for DNS data.

 In the case of Dilithium, it internally incorporates the necessary hash operations as part of its signing algorithm.
 Dilithium directly takes the original message, applies a hash function internally, and then uses the resulting hash value for the signature generation process.
 Therefore, the hash-then-sign paradigm is not needed for Dilithium, as it already incorporates hashing within its signing mechanism.
 In case of SPHINCS+, it internally performs randomized message compression using an keyed hash function that can process arbitrary length messages.
 Therefore, the hash-then-sign paradigm is also not needed for SPHINCS+.